joshbrew/threadop/README.md

     }
 ): Promise<WorkerHelper>;

-// When the message isn't defined, the function returns a Promise<WorkerHelper>. function threadop(
+// When the message isn't defined and pool is defined, the function returns a Promise<WorkerPoolHelper>. function threadop(
     callback?: (data: any) => any,
     options?: {